codemagic-ci-cd/codemagic-docs/content/getting-started/signup.md

 The repository access settings configured in Codemagic GitHub app apply to the repositories you share in your Codemagic team only if:

 * GitHub app integration is connected in **Team settings > Team integrations**.
-* The primary team owner has connected the GitHub app integration for their personal account in **User settings > Integration** and the team has not enabled the GitHub integration.
+* The primary team owner has connected the GitHub app integration for their personal account in **User settings > Integrations** and the team has not enabled the GitHub integration.
 If the regular GitHub integration is enabled for the team, the connected account makes use of OAuth permissions and the restrictions you configure in GitHub app do not apply.

 {{<notebox>}}
 Currently, Codemagic has no way of knowing whether it has access to team apps before the build is started.
 Due to this, team apps to which you have revoked access in the GitHub app may not appear grayed out in the UI.